 As with many things, I started looking for an easier way out.
 I buy pomegranate juice when I can- it makes a wonderful addition to kefir or kombucha.
 And I like having organic black cherry concentrate and tart cherry concentrate on hand, since it keeps well.
 If nothing else, I’ll use that for flavoring and sweetening the 2nd ferment.

 Oh, by the way, kombucha just doesn’t like citrus.
-So it will be best to use this stuff with kefir.
+So keep this stuff for kefir.
 Happy brewing!

-- Optional: Half can frozen organic orange juice
+- 12 oz. frozen organic orange juice concentrate

-Process the peel from 2 oranges in a Vitamix or other blender, until fine.
+Process the peel from 3 oranges in a Vitamix or other blender, until fine.
+(Or, zest the old-fashioned way, by hand.)
+Use: > Peel from 3 oranges

 Store in glass jar in fridge.
 Use about 1/2 c. or so per bottle.